 The Fiesta ST might not appeal to everyone - after all, there's not a whole lot of space in the back seats or boot.
-If you love the Fiesta ST but need more space, then the Ford Focus ST could be the one for you.
+However, If you love the Fiesta ST but need more space then the Ford Focus ST could be the perfect alternative.

 It has the same fun-filled character as the Fiesta, but has a brawnier engine and a greater range of ability.
 It's quick enough to entertain, but like the Fiesta, the bends are where the fun is - the Focus is a delight to sling into a series of corners thanks to its grippy chassis that begs to be pushed harder.

 The Focus is available in several forms, too - there's a punchy diesel model for those doing lots of motorway miles, and an estate version for those needing even more room.
 These versions are the car's USP and could be a great reason to buy.
 Look carefully and you'll discover that there are plenty of good-quality, reasonably-priced examples available second hand.